Node.js os Module: CPU, Memory & Network Interfaces

 CPU Information

-os.cpus() returns an array of objects, one per logical CPU core.
+os.cpus() returns an array with one object for each logical CPU core.

 const cpus = os.cpus();